 What do I wear?

 Attire is dependent on the type of event you choose to attend.
 For informal events (meetings, practices, and most workshops) your normal, everyday clothing is the norm.
 For formal events however, participants are asked to make an attempt at some sort of pre-17th century clothing, commonly referred to as “garb” in the SCA.
 Purchased, borrowed or hand made is fine.
 Our local chatelaine is a good reference for loaner gear, and can usually supply something until you get your feet under you.
-Once at an event, you can see what others are wearing, and what you like.
+Once at an event, you can see what others are wearing, and decide what you like.
 Then you either purchase it, or make it yourself.
 There are many folks who will help you with both.
 Some of the workshops even focus on making garb.

 How does the SCA work?

 The members of the SCA are the ones to make the SCA happen.
 Unlike Renaissance Faires, which put on shows for a paying public, members of the SCA live and experience history, minus plagues, famines, and war.
 The difference between a Renaissance Faire and the SCA has been described as “the difference between watching a hockey game, and strapping on skates.”
 The SCA is a culture based on medieval society, with Kings, Queens, Barons and Baronesses, officers, and populace.